Judge Was Right to Protect ICE Detainees From COVID-19 'Tinderbox,' Court Rules | KQED

-U.S. District Judge Vince Chhabria agreed, calling crowded conditions a “tinderbox” at the Yuba County Jail and the privately-run Mesa Verde ICE Processing Center in Bakersfield.
+U.S. District Judge Vince Chhabria agreed, calling crowded conditions a “tinderbox” at the Yuba County Jail and the privately run Mesa Verde ICE Processing Facility in Bakersfield.

 Chhabria issued a series of injunctions to force ICE to improve the conditions of confinement.
 And he reviewed scores of bail applications, eventually releasing more than 130 people from the two facilities.